Andrea/andrea.github.io/_posts/2013-12-31-2013-in-review-and-moving-on.markdown

 [Click here to see the complete report.](http://roundcrisis.wordpress.com/2013/annual-report/)

-I m moving the blog over to github, the transition involves more steps than I would like, but still I think it will be worth it.
+I'm moving the blog over to github, the transition involves more steps than I would like, but still I think it will be worth it.
 If you want to see how it's going check [here, ](http://andrea.github.io/)this blog at roundcrisis.wordpress.com will stay live until the transition is complete.

 ## Happy new year!!